FederalLab/OpenFed/README.md

 # robust: Create 101 nodes at the same time.
 # this is not allowed under tcp mode for long latency.
-# NOTE: If you use sharefile system, before start your program,
+# NOTE: If you use share file system, before start your program,
-# you have to remove the old sharefile first!
+# you have to remove the old share file first!
 python3 -m openfed.launch --nproc_per_node 11 --logdir /tmp --server_output demo.py --init_method file:///tmp/openfed.sharefile
 ```